|

 The axle going thru the top tube of the centre-stand

-Problem is that the plates are very thin, and negligibly
+casting.
+Problem is that the plates are very thin,

-oval, and the bike "rocks" on the stand.
-The remedy
+the holes become oval, and the bike "rocks" on the

 Remove the plates with the bike on props or sidestand.